 We have been using Tree swallows to study a number of aspects related to behaviour and population dynamics of migratory birds.
 In 2009, the Norris lab inherited three long-term marked populations of Tree swallows located in the area around Long Point, Ontario.
 These populations were started by David Hussell in the 1970’s and the long-term data that continue to be collected include not only reproductive performance and survival of marked individuals but also daily estimates of insect abundance over the entire breeding season.
 We are currently using this long-term dataset to examine plasticity in the timing of breeding in relation to annual variation in temperature and food.
 The Norris lab is also leading a collaborative effort among Tree swallow researchers across North America to examine range-wide migration patterns using light-logging geolocators and then integrating this information into migratory network models to predict how birds, like the Tree swallow, will respond to environmental change.
 In the past, we have used Tree swallows to examine the causes and consequences of variation in personality and to examine the physiological and environmental factors influencing stable isotope signatures in bird tissue.

-Fairhurst, G, Berzins, LL, Bradley, DW*, Romano, A, Romano, M, Ambrosini, R, Dawson, RD, Dunn, PO, Hobson, KA, Liechti, F, Marchant, TA, Norris, DR, Rubolini, D, Saino, N, Shutler, D, Whittingham, LA & Clark RG.
+Fairhurst, G, Berzins, LL, Bradley, DW, Romano, A, Romano, M, Ambrosini, R, Dawson, RD, Dunn, PO, Hobson, KA, Liechti, F, Marchant, TA, Norris, DR, Rubolini, D, Saino, N, Shutler, D, Whittingham, LA & Clark RG.
 2015.
 Assessing costs of carrying geolocators using feather corticosterone in two species of aerial insectivore.
-In press: Royal Society Open Science
+Royal Society Open Science 2: 150004.

 Bradley DW, Clark RG, Dunn, PO, Laughlin, AJ, Taylor, CM, Vleck, C, Whittingham, L & Norris, DR. 2014.
 Trans-Gulf of Mexico loop migration of Tree swallows revealed by solar geolocation.
-In press: Current Zoology
+Current Zoology 60: 653-659.

 Gomez, J, Michelson, CI, Bradley, DW, Norris, DR, Berzins, L, Dawson, RD, Clark, RG.
 2013.
 Effects of geolocators on reproductive performance and annual return rates of a migratory songbird.
 Journal of Ornithology 155: 37-44.